Actively Recruiting

 You will not qualify if you...

-• Body mass index of 35 or higher.
+• Body mass index (BMI) equal to or greater than 35

-• Other diseases that affect muscle integrity or imaging beyond expected.
+• Other diseases that affect muscle integrity or disturb imaging beyond expected

-• Contraindications for MRI including claustrophobia, pacemakers or defibrillators, nerve stimulators, intracranial clips, intraorbital or intraocular metallic fragments, cochlear or ferromagnetic implants, inability to lie still for 60 minutes, need for continuous daytime ventilation, or scoliosis surgery.
+• Contraindications for MRI in Stage II, including claustrophobia, pacemakers, defibrillators, nerve stimulators, intracranial clips, intraorbital or intraocular metallic fragments, cochlear or ferromagnetic implants, inability to lie flat for 60 minutes, continuous daytime ventilation need, or scoliosis surgery

 AI-Screening